loriandler/Home_Sales/README.md

 |  54|    798684.82|<br>
 |  55|    771153.32|<br>

-This query ran in --- 0.00011086463928222656 seconds ---
+This query ran in --- 1.1464893817901611 seconds ---

 5. The temporary table was cached.
-6. Running the query again resulted in it running in --- 2.091764450073242 seconds ---
+6. Running the query again resulted in it running in --- 2.865172863006592 seconds ---
-7. The table was partitioned and ran through parque then ran again in only --- 0.892737627029419 seconds --- The partitioned table ran much faster than when the table was just cached.
+7. The table was partitioned and ran through parque then ran again in only --- 1.085845708847046 seconds --- The partitioned table ran much faster than when the table was just cached.
 9. The table was uncached.

 ## Credits
 Thank you to Hunter Hollis, instructor, and TA's Randy and Sam for this week's instruction.
+Also, thank you to tutor, Limei Hou, who reviewed my code and helped me re-format to measure the correct run times.